Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Introduction

-\begin{Thm}[=\ref{tilt}] Let $G$ be an abelian group, $R=\bigoplus_{g\in G}R_g$ a graded Gorenstein $k$-algebra with $\dim^G\!R=d$ with Gorenstein parameter such that $R_0$ is finite dimensional over $k$, and $\L=\bigoplus_{g\in G}\L_g$ a symmetric $R$-order with Gorenstein parameter $p\in G$ which is torsion-free.
-Suppose there is a tilting subcategory $\P\subset\D_{\sg,0}^G(\La)$.
-Then the $k$-linear category $\P$ is proper and Gorenstein, and the following assertions hold. \begin{enumerate} \item There exists a commutative diagram of triangle equivalences
+\begin{Thm}[{Morita Theorem for Singularity categories in general form,\,$\subset$\,\ref{CM}}] Let $G$ be an abelian group, $(R,\m)$ a graded Gorenstein $G$-local $k$-algebra with $\dim^G\!R=d$ such that $R_0$ is finite dimensional over $k$, and $\L=\bigoplus_{g\in G}\L_g$ a symmetric $R$-order with Gorenstein parameter $p\in G$ which is torsion-free.
+For each full dg subcategory $\A\subset\sg_{0,\dg}^G\!\La$ which generates $\sg_0^G\!\La$ as a thick subcategory, the following assertions hold. \begin{enumerate} \item There exists a commutative diagram of triangle equivalences